 This french press cold brew recipe will save you a trip to the coffee shop!

 I love an ice-cold glass of coffee on a hot summer morning.
 I’ve been seeing advertisements recently for fancy (and expensive!) cold brew coffee makers.
 The funny thing about that is you don’t need any special equipment to make cold brew.
 You can make it with any large container, pitcher or glass jar, and a fine mesh strainer.
 I personally use my french press because I like how easy it is to press down on the plunger and pour.

 I love my french press coffee maker.
 If you don’t already have one I highly suggest the brand Bodum.
-I see them all the time at thrift stores, or you can get one on Amazon.
+They’re available on Amazon and come in lots of different colors.

 What’s the difference between cold brew and iced coffee?

 There are two things that differentiate iced coffee from cold brew, and they are time and temperature.

 Iced coffee is made by brewing a concentrated batch of coffee, chilling it, and then pouring it over ice.
 This was the standard practice for many years.
 I made iced coffee like this many times when I worked in a coffee shop while in culinary school!

 Cold brew has gained a ton of popularity in recent years, and for good reason!
 Cold brew is made by steeping coarsely-ground coffee with filtered water for an extended period of time; between 8-24 hours.
 Time–rather than heat–is what extracts the flavor, caffeine, and oils from the beans, and infuses the water.
 The result is a complex, flavorful cup of coffee with less acidity and virtually no bitterness.

 Coffee for a french press should be coarsely ground.
 You can purchase coffee pre-ground or for the freshest brew, grind it yourself!
 I love my Bodum coffee grinder.